kaufland-ecommerce/esque/README.md

 We can't recount how often we wrote Slack messages asking for the script to check the status of topics or consumer groups.
 This is partly (but not only) due to a fragmented and unclear definition of tooling and APIs for kafka.
 In a wide array of administration tools, `esque` distances itself by striving to provide Kafka Ops for Humans, in a usable and natural way.
-We feel that the goal of Esque embodies one of the Perl design principles: “**keep easy things easy, and make hard things possible**”.
+We feel that the goal of `esque` embodies one of the Perl design principles: “**keep easy things easy, and make hard things possible**”.

 ## Principles

 Our driving objectives can be summed up through these four principles:
-* comes with batteries included,
+* comes with batteries included
-* feature rich,
+* feature rich
-* robust,
+* robust
-* insightful,
+* insightful
 * made by engineers for engineers

 ## Basic Features

-* Support for any type of Kafka deployment >1.2,
+* Support for any type of Kafka deployment >1.2
-* List Resources (Topics, Consumergroups, Brokers),
+* List Resources (Topics, Consumergroups, Brokers)
-* Get detailed Overviews of Resources (Topics, Consumergroups, Brokers),
+* Get detailed Overviews of Resources (Topics, Consumergroups, Brokers)
-* Create/Delete Topics,
+* Create/Delete Topics
-* Context Switch (Easily Switch between pre-defined Clusters),
+* Context Switch (Easily Switch between pre-defined Clusters)
 * Kafka Ping (Test roundtrip time to your kafka cluster)

 ## Installation and Usage